 Great Value (Walmart)

-Walmart has increasingly elevated its gluten-free offerings over the years, and even its store brand, Great Value, offers many GF-labeled products.
+Walmart has increasingly elevated its gluten-free offerings over the years, and even its store brand, Great Value, offers many products labeled gluten-free.

 Walmart is good about disclosing potential allergens, so check its labels for the latest ingredient and allergen disclosure statements.
-Walmart says if a product is labeled “gluten free,” it means they have validated that it contains less than 20 ppm of gluten.
+Walmart says if a product is labeled “gluten-free,” the company has validated that it contains less than 20 ppm of gluten.

 Several years ago, a Reddit user showed a picture of Great Value Black Pepper with the following allergen disclosure: “May contain traces of milk, eggs, wheat, and soy.”
 Buyer beware.